 Your character's starting equipment and gold is determined by their class and background; you don't roll for their gold.
+All characters for this season begin play with a set of cold weather clothes.

 Trinkets.
 You start with a trinket of your choice from the table in Chapter 5 of the PH.